Editorial Review

 Skin Health Benefits

-KPV's anti-inflammatory properties make it valuable for inflammatory skin conditions where chronic NF-kB activation drives pathology:
+KPV's anti-inflammatory properties make it valuable for skin conditions driven by chronic NF-kB activation:

 Psoriasis